 You create special papers called “VICTORY Incentive Alignment Bonds” which are like war bonds except backwards.
 Instead of giving papers to make humans stop living, these papers make humans continue living, which is a radical new concept your species hasn’t tried.

-Rich humans give you $1B in papers because you promise them 272%, which is better returns than selling organs but requires less refrigeration.
+Rich humans give you $1B in papers because you promise them 272% (the same fund also rewards politicians who vote yes, so investors aren’t betting on altruism), which is better returns than selling organs but requires less refrigeration.
 They calculate that being dead significantly reduces their yacht-purchasing capacity.

 Step 2: The Internet Clicking Ceremony